pottery as

 I show and sell my work through multiple different platforms and spaces.
 For the most up to date information on shop-up dates and upcoming shows follow me on instagram @ruth.easterbrook or subscribe to my mailing list.

-Buying work from all these venues supports me and my livelihood, I am honored to work with these galleries and shops across the United States.
+Buying work from all these venues supports me and my livelihood, I am honored to work with galleries and shops across the United States.